DenOfEquity/PixArt-Sigma-for-webUI/README.md

 I can generate using all models, though the 2K model does hit shared memory a lot, so is significantly slower.

 ---
+prompt: portrait photograph, woman with red hair, wearing green blazer over yellow tshirt and blue trousers, on sunny beach with dark clouds on horizon

 ![portrait photograph, woman with red hair, wearing green blazer over yellow tshirt and blue trousers, on sunny beach with dark clouds on horizon](example.png "20 steps with 1024 model")

 ---